amaseda/git-style-guide/README.md

   fixed ActiveModel::Errors deprecation messages failing when AR was used outside of Rails.
   ```

-  > TODO: What are our thoughts on tense usage in commit messages -- past and/or present?

 * After that should come a blank line followed by a more thorough
   description.
 It should be wrapped to *72 characters* and explain *why*
   the change is needed, *how* it addresses the issue and what *side-effects*